holyxiaoxin/async-tasks-benchmark/index.md

   |> Enum.map(&Task.await(&1, 30000))
 ~~~

-We start a task for each of the http requests and then wait on it.
+We start a task for each of the HTTP requests and then wait on it.

 Quoting from Michał Muskała's [post](http://michal.muskala.eu/2015/08/06/parallel-downloads-in-elixir.html):